Ayushhgupta39/bluphlux-interview-scheduler/README.md

   - Filter interviews by date, candidate, or interviewer
   - Edit existing interview details
   - Delete interviews with confirmation

+- **Drag and Drop Scheduling**
+  - Easily reschedule interviews by dragging and dropping time slots using `react-beautiful-dnd`
+  - Smooth animations for a seamless experience

 - **User Interface**
   - Modern, responsive design using Shadcn UI